CarlSargunar/Umbraco-Docker-Workshop/Workshop.md

 ## Connecting to the database container

 To test that your container is running Ok, you may want to test connecting to the server.
-You can connect with Sql Server Management Studio, LinqPad, or the Visual Studio Code SQL Server extension using the following credentials
+You can connect with any number of tools, e.g.Sql Server Management Studio, LinqPad, or the Visual Studio Code SQL Server extension using the following credentials :

 - Host : Localhost
 - Username : sa